Ed Hodgkiss

 Ed Hodgkiss (born October 23, 1970) is a former Arena Football League coach for the Los Angeles Avengers.

 In 2001, Hodgkiss was hired from the Albany/Indiana Firebirds, where he served as their Offensive coordinator, to become the head coach of the Avengers.
-In his first season as head coach, Hodgkiss lead the Avengers to their first ever playoff berth.
+In his first season as head coach, Hodgkiss led the Avengers to their first ever playoff berth.
 He was fired in June 2008.